 Add the water.
 When mixture comes to a boil, turn temperature down a bit and put the lid on the pan.
 Boil gently for about 15 minutes.

 Remove pan from heat, take the lid off, and allow everything to sit until cooled to room temperature.

 Place the cooked jalapeño mixture in a blender and add the salt.
 Blend at medium speed for 1 minute.
 While blender is still working, slowly pour in the vinegar.

-Strain your hot sauce, then use a funnel to pour sauce into a sterilized bottle with a tight lid.
+Strain your hot sauce, then use a funnel to pour the sauce into a sterilized bottle with a tight lid.
 Refrigerate.

 This sauce can be used immediately, but flavors will continue to develop over the next several days.
-Shake before using, as sauce may separate slightly.
+Shake before using, as the sauce may separate slightly.

-This sauce keeps well, covered and refrigerated, at least a couple of months—but you will almost surely use it all up way before then!
+This sauce keeps well, covered, and refrigerated, at least a couple of months—but you will almost surely use it all up way before then!

 - You can use any variety of fresh chile peppers for this sauce.
 Make it with serrano peppers or habaneros if you like more heat than jalapeños typically have.
 Try poblano peppers to add a little more flavor complexity.
 Asian or Peruvian peppers are also a great choice.
 Mix and match them as you desire, but keep in mind that this will affect not only the flavor but also the color of the final product.

 - Like a more rustic-looking sauce?
 Don’t strain it before pouring it into the bottle.
 Want it looser?
 Add a little more vinegar and water.